-We do not have a vanishing of $u(z, \lambda_i(z))$ and therefore, the inversion of the attenuated ray transform on these curves is determined modulo this value and is given by an application of Theorem 5.2 as with H_a defined in equation (31).
-To the authors' knowledge formulas (36) and (37) are new.
+We do not have a vanishing of $u(z, \lambda_i(z))$ and therefore, the inversion of the attenuated ray transform on these curves is determined modulo this value and is given by an application of Theorem 5.2 as with $H_a$ defined in equation (39).
+To the authors' knowledge formulas (50) and (52) are new.

+7 Conclusions

-- 7. Conclusions.
-We have illustrated that the method of complexification of vector fields presented in this article allows for a compact unification of the inversion formulae given for ray transforms on both Euclidean space [27] and the Poincaré hyperbolic disc [6].
+We have illustrated that the method of complexification of vector fields presented in this article allows for a compact unification of the inversion formulae given for ray transforms on both Euclidean space [Nov02] and the Poincaré hyperbolic disc [Bal05].
 Extending the class of vector fields amenable to the aforementioned scheme beyond those of type H remains an open problem.
-Since the analyticity properties of the coefficients of the vector fields, ensured by the condition H and suitability of the transverse coordinate, justify the holomorphy of the Green's function it is unclear how one could alter the method in the absence of such conditions, although the recent article [32] may yield some insight.
+Since the analyticity properties of the coefficients of the vector fields, ensured by the condition H and suitability of the transverse coordinate, justify the holomorphy of the Green's function it is unclear how one could alter the method in the absence of such conditions, although the recent article [SU10] may yield some insight.
 There also remains the question of finding sufficient (or even necessary) conditions on the initial vector field being holomorphic after the complexification scheme used above.
-Real-analyticity is perhaps the simplest necessary condition, but presumably there are much more stringent ones. - 8.
-Acknowledgments.
-The authors wish to kindly thank the anonymous referee for catching several typos on a careful reading of the first draft and whose comments greatly improved the overall readability and presentation of this article.
+Real-analyticity is perhaps the simplest necessary condition, but presumably there are much more stringent ones.